vganjali/PCWA/README.md

 ```
 > TPR=0.864, FDR=0.014

-the command window should show the TPR and FDR values based on the ground truth values and acceptable error range (1% here).
-MS parameter determines the way of applying acceptable error, for Mass Spectroscopy data error is considered relative to Mass value ($e \times Mass$).
-If MS=False, the absolute error value is considered.
+the command window should show the *TPR* and *FDR* values based on the ground truth values and acceptable error range (1% here). *MS* parameter determines the way of applying acceptable error, for mass spectroscopy data error is considered relative to mass value ($e \times Mass$).
+If `MS=False`, the absolute error value is considered.
-The full example file is provided in this repository.
+The full example file is provided in this repository ([ms_example.py](https://github.com/vganjali/PCWA/blob/main/ms_example.py)).